propppctl(1) ProL2TP Manual propppctl(1)

 idle n Specifies that propppd should disconnect if the link is idle for

-ets) are being sent or received.
-Note: it is not advisable to
+packets) are being sent or received.
+Note: it is not advisable

 ipcp-accept-local

-cal IP address, even if the local IP address was specified in an
+local IP address, even if the local IP address was specified in

 ipcp-accept-remote